 2. Make a List

 Make a to-do list.
 Write down what you have to do.
 The written list will clear up prime mental real estate.
 Keep the list in your phone, hang it on the wall by your desk, or stick it to the refrigerator with a magnetized photo of your cat.
-But make sure it is visible and handy.
-The list will remind you of your obligations, and it will remind you that you do have things to get done even though you are in your pajamas.
+But make sure it is visible and handy in your home office.
+The list will remind you of your obligations and it will remind you that you do have things to get done even though you are in your pajamas.

 3. Deal with Tough Stuff